folio-org/mod-oai-pmh/README.md

  + OAI-PMH Schema: [OAI-PMH.xsd](http://www.openarchives.org/OAI/2.0/OAI-PMH.xsd) (please refer to [OAI-PMH specification](http://www.openarchives.org/OAI/openarchivesprotocol.html#OAIPMHschema) for more dtails)
  + XML Schema for Dublin Core without qualification: [oai_dc.xsd](http://www.openarchives.org/OAI/2.0/oai_dc.xsd) (please refer to [OAI-PMH specification](http://www.openarchives.org/OAI/openarchivesprotocol.html#dublincore) for more dtails)
  + MARC 21 XML Schema: [MARC21slim.xsd](http://www.loc.gov/standards/marcxml/schema/MARC21slim.xsd) (please refer to [MARC 21 XML Schema](http://www.loc.gov/standards/marcxml/) for more details)
+### Deployment requirements
+OAI-PMH is heavily loaded module and for correct work with big data set it requires to have as least 400 Mb of java heap and 1Gb for docker container memory.
 ### Configuration
 Configuration properties are intended to be retrieved from [mod-configuration](https://github.com/folio-org/mod-configuration/blob/master/README.md) module.
 System property values are used as a fallback.
 Configurations can be managed from the UI through the mod-configuration via folio settings.